 Thus I became locked into this way of thinking about language: not in terms of the information conveyed but in terms of an ethical act taking place.
 (Even studying theology, I sought to explicate the ethics implied in the acts of reading a sacred text together and worshipping together.)

 Obviously, discourse can be examined as an information system, but it's not just information.
 Consider this: when I go on social media, for example, I can do different things.
 I can encourage friends, I can berate people I don't like, I can post articles from questionable sources that clearly wrote without verifying anything, I can share a meme to virtue signal about a social or political issue I want to look like I care about.
 All of these are different acts that can be assessed as moral or immoral.

-What I mean by this is that I think discourse requires a moral act.
-That is, discourse necessarily requires that speaker/writer and audience treat each other as competent and rational enough to understand the sounds or visuals as language use.
-That's the difference between hearing "red" from a person and hearing "red" from a parrot.
+What I mean by this is that I think discourse entails a moral act.
+That is, discourse requires that speaker/writer and audience treat each other as competent and rational enough to understand the sounds or visuals as language use.

-As I understand discourse, there's a kind of internal contradiction in berating or insulting someone.
-For me to berate someone, I have to treat the person as competent enough and rational enough to grasp what I mean when I hurl insults.
-Obviously, I can say insults about things without expecting them to understand, but I can't insult you without thereby treating you as competent.
+On this understanding of discourse, then, there's a kind of internal contradiction in berating or insulting someone.
+For me to berate someone, I have to assume the person is competent enough to grasp what I mean when I hurl insults.
+Obviously, I can make insults about things without expecting them to understand, but I can't make insults to someone without thereby treating the person as competent.
 This is why I always take an insult as a compliment.

 So Wordplay will serve, for the most part, as a way for me to continue thinking about, by writing about, the ethics of language.
 Although a selfish reason perhaps, language is meant to be shared, so it makes sense also to share these words about words.